How Maslow’s Hierarchy of Needs can help you recession-proof your business

 What can you teach folks about organic gardening, selling eggs, making clothes from alpaca yarn?

-I bought a book called The Weekend Homesteader for myself because I’m in my late 60s now and not quite up to planting acres of food.
+I bought a book called The Weekend Homesteader for myself because I’m in my late 70s now and not quite up to planting acres of food.
 But I can learn to implement a project a week and become relatively self-sufficient within a year.
-(I hope!)
-I haven’t had the book very long and I’ll need to adapt some of the lessons to the hot, semi-tropical climate of Florida.
-Not sure how well drying food on the front seat of my car will work when the inside temperature is probably 120 degrees and the air is muggy.
-I’ll write a review on this book when I get further into it.
+(I hope!).
+Since I wrote this section of the article, I learned about David the Good’s books and gardening methods.
+I have almost all his books about growing food in the south; his survival gardening book “Grow or Die” is available on Kindle Unlimited.

 RUNG 2